ItzArty/DeepL.js/README.md

 ### Translation

+#### Request

-Once you have your DeepL instance set up, it's time to perform some translations, which can be achieved using the `.translate` method.
+Once you have your DeepL instance set up, it's time to perform some translations, which can be achieved using the async `.translate` method.

 ```
-DeepL.translate({
+await DeepL.translate({
   text: 'This is my first translation!',
   to: 'German'
 })
 ```

 This can be done just as easily.
 The `.translate` method expects an object as an argument and looks for the following keys:

+#### Response

+Unless an error such as a wrong language identifier or request failed occurs, you should be primarily directly facing DeepL API responses, which are well documented on their own website @ https://www.deepl.com/docs-api/translate-text/translate-text
+The one major difference is that due to the lack of multiple texts support, the module will automatically provide the first object in `translations`, which makes it quicker to work with.

 #### Special